 On March 11, police found Yoshida’s body buried in a mountainous area of Fukuchiyama City, Kyoto Prefecture.

-The results of an autopsy conducted on the body revealed that he died due to shock as a result of loss of blood, police said.
+The results of an autopsy conducted on the body revealed that Yoshida died due to shock as a result of loss of blood, police said.

 On November 30, police found Yoshida’s burned-out vehicle on a farming road in Furukawa City.